Top 10 Things to Do in Japan in January

 Are you planning to visit Japan in January??
 January might be the coldest month in Japan, yet it’s an amazing month to visit the country as there are several special events including New Year’s celebration, and many beautiful places to visit.
 It’s also one of the cheapest months to visit Japan!

-Today, I’m going to introduce 10 best things to do and places to visit in January 2020!
+Today, I’m going to introduce 10 best things to do and places to visit in Japan in January!

 1. Japanese New Year